Zild Benitez

-Daniel Zildjian Garon Benitez (born April 23, 1997), mononymously known as Zild, is a Filipino musician, producer, and singer-songwriter.
-He is best known as the lead vocalist, pianist, keyboardist, and bassist of funk rock band IV of Spades, who went on an indefinite hiatus in 2020 and returned in 2025.
-As a solo artist, Benitez released his first album, Homework Machine, in 2020, and has since recorded three more albums.
-His latest album, Superpower, was released on August 9, 2024.
+Daniel Zildjian Garon Benitez (born April 23, 1997), mononymously known as Zild, is a Filipino singer-songwriter, musician and producer.
+He is best known as the co-vocalist, pianist, keyboardist and bassist of the rock band IV of Spades, who went on an indefinite hiatus in 2020 and returned in 2025.
+As a solo artist, Benitez released his first studio album, Homework Machine, in 2020, and has since recorded and released three more studio albums.
+His latest studio album, Superpower, was released on August 9, 2024.

 Personal life

 Zild Benitez is the son of Frank Benitez, the former drummer of Hungry Young Poets and Barbie's Cradle.
 He graduated at De La Salle-College of St. Benilde in 2018 with a Bachelor of Arts degree in Music Production.

 During his childhood and teenage years, he became a commercial model for various brands in the Philippines, including Lucky Me!
 Pancit Canton, Coca-Cola, and Nido.
 He also had a cameo role in one of ABS-CBN's primetime like "Got to Believe".